 For all the same reasons that jojoba makes a great carrier for essential oils, it also makes a great carrier to infuse with botanicals (see our post dedicated to this topic here).
 Infusing jojoba with botanicals can take it up a notch, adding healing elements to an already amazing product.
 Jojoba’s shelf stability and long life makes it one of the best mediums for such infusions.
-This arnica infused jojoba can be used as is, for massaging sore muscles, or it can be used as an ingredients in salves, balms, and other products.
+This arnica infused jojoba oil can be used as is, for massaging sore muscles, or it can be used as an ingredient in salves, balms, and other products.
 You can use this basic method for a wide variety of infusions.
 We will be coming up with a few over the coming months, check back to see our recipes.

-ARNICA INFUSED JOJOBA
+DIY ARNICA INFUSED JOJOBA OIL RECIPE

 1. Place organic dried arnica flowers in jar, quart size is perfect for about one ounce of dried flowers.
 You can use fresh herbs, but make sure they are allowed to dry down for a day or two.
 The moisture in the herbs can increase risk of mold.